breier/libs/src/MykrORM/README.md

 While Create, Update and Delete are instance methods, "Read" (`find`) is static and returns an ExtendedArray of instances of the Model.

-It's recommended to have your properties visibility set to private, but MykrORM will create automatic getters for the ones listed in $this->dbProperties.
 ```php
 $session = Session::find(['token' => $AuthrizationBearerToken]);
 ```

+Properties listed in $this->dbProperties should be declared with protected visibility.
+MykrORM will provide automatic getters for them.

 ## Methods in MykrORM
 This is the abstract class that implements the ORM and it's also the base for every model you wish to create.
 * The model class that extends from it has to implement `getDSN()` that returns a DSN string to PDO connection;
-* It sets the default PDO options:
+* It sets these default PDO options:
   * `PDO::ATTR_ERRMODE` -> `PDO::ERRMODE_EXCEPTION`
   * `PDO::ATTR_DEFAULT_FETCH_MODE` -> `PDO::FETCH_NAMED`
   * `PDO::ATTR_EMULATE_PREPARES` -> `false`